sftcd/openssl/esnistuff/design.md

 - Amuse Stephen
 - Do the above in a way that's helpful to the OpenSSL project
 - Help the standardisation process in the IETF
+- Allow other folks to play with ESNI
 - Help make ESNI more widely available/usable
-- Ultimately - maybe some of this code might end up part of a release
+- Ultimately - maybe some of this code might end up part of a release when there's an ESNI RFC

 ## Status